helloimdomas/ai-medical-imaging-open/README.md

 | Binary choice | 67.0% | 99.4% | 0.7% | 0.44 | 0.57 |

 - **Accuracy:** Proportion of correct predictions overall.
 - **Sensitivity (recall for melanoma):** Of all true melanoma cases, how many did the model correctly identify?
-High sensitivity = few missed melanomas.
 - **Specificity (recall for nevus):** Of all true nevus cases, how many did the model correctly identify?
-High specificity = few false melanoma alarms.
 - **Faithfulness:** RAGAS score (0–1).
-Are claims in the generated caption factually supported by the reference caption?
+Are claims in the generated caption factually supported by the reference?
 - **Relevance:** RAGAS score (0–1).
 Does the generated caption cover the same medical findings as the reference?

 The open prompt produces vague captions that lack diagnostic keywords (faithfulness 0.15).
 The binary prompt forces a choice but the model defaults to "melanoma" for nearly every sample — 99.4% sensitivity at the cost of 0.7% specificity.